rtreharne/canvasquickmarks/README.md

-# QuickMarks Chrome Extension
+# Canvas LMS QuickMarks Chrome Extension

-QuickMarks is a simple Chrome extension that allows users to save, copy, and manage frequently used text snippets with ease.
+Canvas LMS QuickMarks is a simple Chrome extension that allows users to save, copy, and manage frequently used text snippets with ease when marking assignments in Speed Grader.

 ## Features
 - Save and store quick marks for repeated use.
 - Click a quick mark to copy it to the clipboard.
-- Track the most frequently used quick marks.
+- Most recently used quick marks float to the top of the list.
 - Delete quick marks when no longer needed.
-- Provides a visual indication when text is copied or deleted.

 ## Installation